Does My Asado or Grande Grill come with a cover

 Avoid using in high winds.
 Place at least 2m from any combustible materials.
 The Grill box gets very hot, please keep away from children and pets

-The Glastonbury Grill is designed to cook low and slow.
+Your Asado and Grande Grill is designed to cook low and slow.
 Cook on embers, not flames.
+Be patient!!

 Adjust the height of the grill plates using the winding mechanism.
 If meat is cooking too quickly, raise a few centimetres to reduce temperature.
 Juices and any fat will collect in the unique V shaped grill, and collect drain channel at the front.
 Use this to baste your cooks for flavour.

 Don’t neglect your fire.
 Keep adding a few more logs if the cook will take more than 20 minutes or so, or you have several rounds to do.
 Maintaining your fire, and hence the supply of glowing embers is the key to success.